HomeFace YogaFace Yoga Exercises You Can Follow at Home

 The best at-home face yoga focuses on posture, forehead relaxation, cheek awareness, jaw release, eye-area softness, neck length, and a gentle finish — using slow, controlled movement, clean hands, and light pressure.

 Face yoga exercises are easiest to follow when they are organized like a calm routine, not a random list of facial movements.
+Think of this page as your at-home library: a set of gentle moves grouped by area, so you can pull from it and build a session that suits your time and your face.

 Before you begin